A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Introduction

 In this work we restrict ourselves to cliques of size at most two.
 Thus, only pairwise interactions between the variates of $\mathbf{Y}$ are considered.
-In the Ising model, a MRF for a collection of binary variates this amounts to -- due to its lattice layout -- the study of only nearest-neighbor interactions (\citealp{Ravikumar2010}).
-Although restrictive, many higher-order interactions can be approximated by pairwise interactions (\citealp{Gallagher2011}).
+Although restrictive, many higher-order interactions can be approximated by pairwise interactions (confer, e.g., \citealp{Gallagher2011}).
 Under the restriction to pairwise interactions and the assumption of a strictly positive distribution, the probability distribution can be written as:

 with log-normalizing constant or log-partition function $D$ and pairwise log-clique functions $\{\phi_{j, j'} \}_{j,j' \in \mathcal{V}}$.
 The pairwise MRF distribution $P(\mathbf{Y})$, and therefore the graphical structure, is fully known once the log-clique functions are specified.
 In particular, nodes $j, j' \in \mathcal{V}$ are connected by an edge whenever $\phi_{j, j'} \neq 0$ as the probability distribution of $\mathbf{Y}$ would then not factorize in terms of the variates, $Y_{j}$ and $Y_{j'}$, constituting this clique.